Bengaluru17/team-7/README.md

     })();
 </script>

-implentaion using mysql for maintaining large database
+implentaion using mysql for maintaining large database.